Pakistan national football team: Early years (1950s)

 The Pakistan Football Federation became one of the 13 founding members of the Asian Football Confederation on 8 May 1954.
 Initially scheduled to play against Israel in the inaugural 1956 AFC Asian Cup qualifiers, the team withdrew along with Afghanistan due to reluctance to host the Israeli team.
-However, in 1956, the team toured Ceylon, Singapore and China, and two years later featured at the 1958 Asian Games in Japan.
+The same year, the team toured Ceylon, Singapore, and China, and two years later featured at the 1958 Asian Games held in Japan.

 In 1959 after a tour to Burma, Pakistan finally decided to participate in the 1960 Asian Cup qualifiers hosted by India in Kerala, where Pakistan faced Iran, India and Israel twice each in the qualifiers.
-Although Israel managed to qualify by topping the group, Pakistan achieved a memorable victory over Iran by 4–1, a win over rivals India by 0–1, and managing to secure a draw against Israel, finishing in third place in the group, ahead of hosts India but behind Iran.
+Although Israel managed to qualify by topping the group, Pakistan achieved memorable victories over Iran by 4–1, as well as a win over arch-rivals India by 0–1, and managing to secure a 2–2 draw against Israel, finishing in third place in the group, ahead of hosts India, and behind Iran and Israel.